 We propose the following seemingly weaker version of Poonen conjecture. \begin{conjecture} Let $\mc{F}$ be a union-closed family such that the most frequent element belongs to exactly half the sets in $\F$.
 Then $\F$ must be a power set. \end{conjecture}

 We can now prove that these two conjectures are in fact equivalent.
-The advantage of this new statement is that it only concerns families \emph{sharply} satisfying Frankl conjecture, apparently making no claim on the original conjecture: naturally, the non-trivial part is proving that Conjecture~\ref{nossaguess} implies Frankl conjecture.
+The advantage of this new statement is that it only concerns families \emph{sharply} satisfying Frankl's conjecture, apparently making no claim on the original conjecture: naturally, the non-trivial part is proving that Conjecture~\ref{nossaguess} implies Frankl's conjecture.

 \begin{theorem} Conjectures~\ref{poonen} and~\ref{nossaguess} are equivalent. \end{theorem}